felixmulder/felixmulder.github.io/writing/2020-08-20-How-Stylish-Haskell-works.md

 compilation - such as comments.[^scala-meta]

-Other tooling projects in Haskell land have started using the GHC parser directly instead as means to mitigate this limitiaton.
+Other tooling projects in Haskell land have started using the GHC parser directly instead as means to mitigate this limitation.
 The parser as well as the AST is available in the [ghc-lib-parser][ghc-lib-parser] package, which is the GHC API but usable as a library.